vaariance/ens-dart/ens_normalize/README.md

 ## Contraints

-Uses Dart Isolates to parse `NORMALIZATION` in a separate thread.
+Uses Dart Isolates to spawn `NORMALIZATION` in a separate thread.
 Causing the use of `Future` for asynchronously declaring the base class.

 ## Getting started